-(g) are provided in a manne er that provides for the efficier it and ordered provision or in Acceptable Solutions Performance Criteria Officer Comment A1 The size of each lot must comply with the minimum and maximum lot sizes specified in Table 10.1, except if for public open space, a riparian or littoral reserve or utilities.
-P1 The size of each lot must satisfy all of the following: (a) variance above the maximum lot size in Tab 10.1 only to the extent necessary due to demonstrated site constraints; (b) be consistent with any applicable Local Area Objectives or Desired Future Character Statements for the area The proposal is for 11 lots, of which the lot sizes meet the minimum and maximum sizes as specified in Table 10.1. these being 450m2 - 1000m2 The Acceptable Solution A1 is met.
-A2 The design of each lot must provide a minimum building area that is rectangular in shape and complies with all of the following, except if for public open space, a riparian or littoral reserve or utilities: (a) clear of the frontage, side and rear boundary setbacks; P2 The design of each lot must contain a building area able to satisfy all of the following: (a) be reasonably capable of accommodating resident use and development; (b) meets any applicable standards in codes in the planning scheme; The layout of lots makes efficient use of the available land, without compromising on creating generous lot sizes. (a) residential development can be accommodated. (b) the standards within the Parking & Access Code are met.
+(g) are provided in a manner that provides for the efficient and ordered provision of in Acceptable Solutions Performance Criteria Officer Comment A1 The size of each lot must comply with the minimum and maximum lot sizes specified in Table 10.1, except if for public open space, a riparian or littoral reserve or utilities.
+P1 The size of each lot must satisfy all of the following: (a) variance above the maximum lot size in Tab 10.1 only to the extent necessary due to demonstrated site constraints; (b) be consistent with any applicable Local Area Objectives or Desired Future Character Statements for the area these being 450m 2 - A2 The design of each lot must provide a minimum building area that is rectangular in shape and complies with all of the following, except if for public open space, a riparian or littoral reserve or utilities: (a) clear of the frontage, side and rear boundary setbacks; P2 The design of each lot must contain a building area able to satisfy all of the following: (a) be reasonably capable of accommodating resident use and development; (b) meets any applicable standards in codes in the planning scheme; The layout of lots makes efficient use of the available land, without compromising on creating generous lot sizes. (a) residential development can be accommodated. (b) the standards within the Parking & Access Code are met.

-(b) not subject to any codes in this planning scheme(c) clear of title restrictions such as easements and (c) enables future development to achieve maximum solar access, given the slope and aspect of the land; (c) Lot sizes and shape will enable solar access. restrictive covenants; (d) has an average slope of no more than 1 in 5; (e) the long axis of the (d) minimises the need for earth works, retaining walls, and fill and excavation associated with future development (d) the need for earthworks, excavation and fill will be minimised. building area faces north or within 20 degrees we or 30 degrees east of no useable area on the lot to both of the following; (e) on site car parking and private open space are more than sufficient. (f) is 10m x 15m in size. (i) on-site parking and manoeuvring;(ii) adequate private open space.
+(b) not subject to any codes in this planning scheme.(c) clear of title restrictions such as easements and maximum solar access, given the slope and aspect of the land; (c) Lot sizes and shape will enable solar access. restrictive covenants; (d) has an average slope of no more than 1 in 5; (e) the long axis of the (d) minimises the need for earth works, retaining walls, and fill and excavation associated with future development (d) the need for earthworks, excavation and fill will be minimised. building area faces north or within 20 degrees we or 30 degrees east of no useable area on the lot to both of the following; (e) on site car parking and private open space are more than sufficient. (f) is 10m x 15m in size. (i) on-site parking and manoeuvring; (ii) adequate private open space.
 The proposal meets Performance Criteria P2.
 A3 The frontage for each lot must comply with the minimum and maximum frontage specified in Table 10.2, except if for public open space, a riparian or littoral reserve or utilities or if an internal lot.
 P3 The frontage of each lot must satisfy all of the following: (a) provides opportunity for practical and safe vehic and pedestrian access; (b) provides opportunity for passive surveillance between residential development on the lot and the public road; (c) is no less than 6m.
-The layout and orientation of the blocks around the A4 No lot is an internal lot.
-An internal lot must satisfy all of the following: (a) the lot gains access from a road existing prior to the planning scheme coming into effect, unless site constraints make an internal lot configuration the only reasonable option to efficiently utilise land; The Acceptable Solution A4 is met, there are no internal lots.
+A single new vehicular access provides safe access, the Stanley Street section will include a footpath.
+The layout and orientation of the blocks around the culdesac creates opportunities for passive surveillance of the public realm.
+No frontage is less than 6m.
+Performance Criteria P3 is met A4 No lot is an internal lot.
+P4 An internal lot must satisfy all of the following: (a) the lot gains access fror a road existing prior to the planning scheme coming into effect, unless site constraints make an internal lot configuration the only reasonable option to efficiently utilise land; The Acceptable Solution A4 is met, there are no internal lots.